r0uv3n/hrftex/README.md

 # hrftex
 Personal Templates for lecture notes, exercises, homework.
-Uploaded to ctan for ease of access by e.g. tutors.
+Uploaded to CTAN for ease of access by e.g. tutors.

 ## Installation
 ### Via CTAN